All Episodes

 You know, the scene.

-It's this beautiful scene.
+Like, it's this beautiful scene.

-Because if you hit a sand pit near the zoo, you're fucking done.
+He's looking for sand pits because if you hit a sand pit near the zoo, you're fucking done.

 And he turns around.

-And what he talks about is when he's at 100 miles per hour, I think he was near death.
+And what he talks about is when he's at 100 miles per hour, and I think he was near death.

 I think he was really overwhelmed.